Contact Lenses Bega,Tathra, Tura, Bombala, Narooma, Merimbula, Eden

 Acanthamoeba keratitis

-Vast majority are wearers of soft lenses who ignore the risks of rinsing their lenses in tap water or wear them in the shower.
+The vast majority are wearers of soft lenses who ignore the risks of rinsing their lenses in tap water or wear them in the shower.

-Diving with contact lenses or glasses
+Diving with prescription contact lenses or glasses

+Cressi and Tusa with your contact lens or spectacle lens correction.
 Scuba divers enjoying the beautiful nearby sapphire coast from Narooma to Merimbula and Eden ideally need to wear prescription dive masks.

 The health of your eyes can be comprimised so supervision is advisable.